Wellington New Zealand

 The summer season from the end of each year to around Easter is the optimum time to make the most of Wellington outdoors, though temperatures rarely exceed 25°C. Thanks to proximity to the Tasman Sea and the South Pacific Ocean, winter can be very windy and wet, with temperatures as low as 4°C, though the city caters well for warm indoor activities.

 The biennial International Festival of the Arts rounds out the end of summer with nearly a month of dance, theatre, writers, musicians and all manner of other arty types.
 Taking place every even year since 1986, it lives up to its name and is the jewel in the crown of the capital’s richly deserved cultural reputation.

 Flying with Jetstar

-Jetstar flies direct to Wellington from Auckland, Christchurch and Gold Coast*.
+Jetstar flies direct to Wellington from Auckland, Christchurch, Gold Coast and Melbourne.
 There are also flights linking the city to other destinations in Australia, South-East Asia and Japan.

 Find cheap flights to Wellington

 Metlink Wellington is your one-stop shop for buses, trains and harbour ferries into, out of and around the city.
 There are four rail lines, over 100 bus routes and four harbour ferry stops.
 The Snapper smart card is an economical way to pay for buses, taxis, the cable car and even street parking.
 It’s available at newsagents and other retailers.

 Aiport Flyer Bus every 20 minutes.
 One-way NZ$6-12 (adult), NZ$4-7 (child).
 Journey takes 45 minutes.